-Are you struggling with keeping your app translations up to date and your dreams are filled with empty keys to translate?
+Are you struggling with keeping your app translations up to date, and your dreams are filled with empty keys to translate?
 No worries, we know that feeling very well.
-To make the whole localisation process easier, we created a simple and effective solution which will improve the quality of translations and help you keep them in track!
+To make the whole localisation process easier, we created a simple and effective solution which will improve the quality of translations and help you keep them in the track!

 How does it work?

 SimpleLocalize is a tool created to help developers manage translations in their apps.
 You can use import tool to upload all keys from your project to a cloud editor, translate them in the easy and clean spreadsheet and that’s all you have to do!
 Translated keys will be synchronised automatically with your project and vice versa, when you add a new key, it will appear in SimpleLocalize cloud ready to add the translation.
 You can use SimpleLocalize-CLI to find internationalization keys in the source code automatically or you can import and export files manually, we support multiple formats, like yahoo/react-intl, Android XML String resrouces, iOS, Jekyll, Java properties and of course Excel and CSV files.
 Sounds interesting?

 SimpleLocalize is created to automatise your work and help you keep all translations up to date.
 You can create multiple projects and share them with your team or give access to selected projects to translators team.
 When their job is completed, you can publish changes to the CDN, refresh your deployed application and voilà!
 Everything is translated now!
 You can easily check the progress of the project translations, track the missing keys and use as many languages as you want.
 Make your app available worldwide thanks to the professional and always updated translations.

 First, head to SimpleLocalize.io and sign up to get an account, the basic plan it’s free, and allows you to handle medium sized translation repository.
 Create a new project by adding its name.
 Select the project type which will define the way the translations will be exported, for example, just CDN is the most common for web applications like ReactJS with yahoo/react-intl.